langfuse/langfuse-docs/pages/docs/scores/evals.md

 ## Fetching data

-Below, we load all `Generations` from Langfuse filtered by name.
+Below, we load all `Generations` from Langfuse filtered by name, in this case `OpenAI`.
 The name can be submitted via our SDKs when capturing LLM calls.
 See [docs](https://langfuse.com/docs/integrations/sdk/python#generation) on how to do that.

 ```python